Automattic/wp-desktop/docs/development.md

 - `cd calypso`
 - Create a new branch or change to an existing branch in Calypso as you would normally

-When you do a `make run` it will re-compile any changes in Calypso.
+When you have started the app with `make dev` and have a running the dev server via `make dev-server` all your changes will be automatically re-compiled.
+You will be notified in Calypso when a reload is necessary.

 To update the `calypso` directory to the upstream project's latest commit, run `git submodule update --remote`.
 If you want to commit that change, you need to `git add calypso` to do so.